First Time Buyer, Company Director

 And if you’re the director of a limited company, you might find the mortgage process to be a little more challenging than if you were employed elsewhere.

-Luckily, though, the team here at CLS Money are here to help you gather all the necessary documents and present your case to mortgage lenders who understand your unique position and are willing to provide you with competitive rates and attractive terms.
+Luckily, though, professional mortgage advice is at hand!
+The team here at CLS Money are here to help you gather all the necessary documents and present your case to mortgage lenders who understand your unique position and are willing to provide you with competitive rates and attractive terms.

 Things to consider as a first time buyer